dvsocean/sudoServer/README.md

 be found.

 5. In the request, a stub will seek bodyPatterns, those patterns will usually be under "equalToJson".
-Your request could have a lot of different parameters but undersatnd that a match will occur when the specified parameters are found (with the specified values).
+Your request could have a lot of different parameters but understand that a match will occur when the specified parameters are found (with the specified values).
 At that point the response will be served.
 In this way, we can make a stub global.
 For example, anytime a request contains age of 25 ({"age":25}), serve up this response.
 Your actual request could contain age, address, id and so forth but since we are